 Our process is one of co-creation.
 We work closely with you, our partners, to ensure scientific integrity and accuracy.
 We have gained the respect and trust of scientific partners all over the world with factual storytelling, and we continue to expand our own knowledge with every project.

 After many years of directing corporate films, my fascination for capturing scientific exploration took shape in our new company.
 Helping scientists to get their stories across to those who are at least as curious as I am is extremely rewarding.
 The personal insights gained on ‘how science works’ remains a source of inspiration.
-The scientific challenges ahead of us are endless and our team is dedicated to creating captivating media that connects science to any audience.

 After two degrees – one in multimedia design and another in audiovisual media – and over a decade of work experience in the media communication industry, I’m looking to focus my talents and knowledge in film on stories that matter.
 I want to reach people with new ideas and translate them into beautiful audio-visual or multimedia experiences for them to enjoy and learn from.